How to Become a Radiologic Technologist: An In-Depth Look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 - Communication – EMT field experience teaches effective communication with doctors, patients, and dispatchers.

-- Field Experience – EMTs and paramedics see a wide variety of injuries in the field.
-That experience can help a radiologic technologist in properly stabilizing injured patients, understanding their pain levels, and helping diagnose the extent of their injuries.
+- Field Experience – EMTs and paramedics see various injuries in the field.
+That experience can help a radiologic technologist properly stabilize injured patients, understand their pain levels, and help diagnose the extent of their injuries.